The Course

 This short but demanding par 4 is known as Postinatus.
 The hole is named after a champion race horse that won the 1913 Melbourne Cup and was trained on a track that encircled the golf course up until 1988.
 An exacting shot from the tee best shaped left to right will set up a mid to short iron to attack the green, which is protected by sweeping bunkers on the left and right side.

-The 10th is known as The Creek for obvious reasons as players hit their approach to the green.
+The 10th is known as The Billabong in honour of the penalty area that protects the green.
 This short but demanding straight away par 4 features a water hazard in front that guards the green and will consume any shot not struck well.
 A mid to short iron approach from a downhill lie is required to hit this green.
 If in doubt, a well-positioned layup can be a wise option.

 Hole 12: The Dog Leg (PAR 4) - 335m